quangthangisme/tp/docs/DeveloperGuide.md

 These relationships form a clear separation of concerns:

-- `XCard` references model entity `X` directly to display its properties
+- `YCard` references model entity `Y` directly to display its properties
 - `DisplayableListViewCell` renders any `DisplayableItem` in a type-safe manner
 - `Card` interface provides a consistent way to get the underlying `UiPart`
 - `ItemAdapter` uses a `CardFactory` to create appropriate cards